The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Introduction

 To further test and refine this scenario, we turn to a different simulation suite: the NIHAO-UHD project, which provides high-resolution, fully cosmological zoom-in simulations of Milky Way-type galaxies undergoing satellite accretion \citep{Buck2020, Buck2020b, Buck2021}.
 Unlike the idealised N-body simulations by \citet{Mori2024}, NIHAO-UHD self-consistently models the chemical and dynamical evolution of stars within a hierarchical cosmological context \citep{Buck2021}.
+Similar to other cosmological zoom-in simulations of Milky Way analogues such as Auriga \citep{Grand2017} and the HESTIA suite \citep{Khoperskov2023}, the NIHAO-UHD simulations follow chemical enrichment from core-collapse supernovae, Type~Ia supernovae, and asymptotic giant branch stars self-consistently within a hierarchical galaxy assembly history \citep{Buck2021}.
+These implementations are less extensive in their treatment of individual nucleosynthetic channels than the detailed chemodynamical models of \citet{Kobayashi2011,Kobayashi2020}, which explicitly include metallicity-dependent yields from core-collapse supernovae and hypernovae, Type~Ia supernovae with metallicity-dependent delay-time distributions, asymptotic giant branch stars, and r-process enrichment from neutron-star mergers across a large number of elements.
+However, the cosmological zoom-in framework of NIHAO-UHD enables us to connect internal abundance gradients in an accreted progenitor galaxy directly to its merger history and present-day phase-space structure, which is essential for the analysis presented here.
 The simulation in particular also includes two post-processing steps that make it particularly well suited to study the chemodynamical memory of the galaxy and its major mergers.
 Firstly, we have traced the birth positions of stars in discrete $100\,\mathrm{Myr}$ time steps, enabling a clean separation of in-situ from accreted stars\footnote{Potential inaccuracies arise around the time of the major merger itself.}.
-Secondly, we have calculated the same integrals of motion, that is orbit energies and actions for the Milky Way analogue simulation that are calculated for stars in our Milky Way galaxy.
+Secondly, we have calculated the same integrals of motion, that is orbital energies and actions for the Milky Way analogue simulation that are calculated for stars in our Milky Way galaxy.